 Task Finalise outstanding tariff consultation reviews as required by Network Code on Tariff Structures Priority level 1: Critical Legal basis Article 27(3) of Commission Regulation (EU) 2017/460 (Tariff NC).
 Overview (status) The procedure consisting of the review of the final consultation of the national reference price methodology by the Agency is foreseen at least every five years by the Tariff NC.
 Objectives Specific objectives: better to align the application of tariff principles across the Union, by requiring the Agency to review the application of the tariff principles in the national implementations.
 Multi-annual objective: contribute to the completion of the IEM and the monitoring of its functioning.
 The review is foreseen to occur every five years.

-Outputs The Agency publishes and sends to the NRAs or TSOs, depending on which entity published the consultation document, and the Commission the conclusion of its analysis.
+Outputs The Agency publishes its report and sends it to the NRAs or TSOs, depending on which entity published the consultation document, and the Commission the conclusion of its analysis.
 About 40 tariff reviews (based on the number of gas TSOs) with some regimes being alike.
 The reviews will span over a period from March 2018 to May 2019.
 Performance indicators and targets (deadlines) Reports to be delivered within two months following the end of the public consultation.
 Process running over a period expected to end by 31 May 2019.
-Resources 0.6 FTE with possible involvement of temporary SNEs Risks High workload not fit for the size of the Agency's network codes team, unexpected work peaks due to the uncoordinated launch of national processes.
+Resources 1.1 FTE with possible involvement of temporary SNEs Risks High workload not fit for the size of the Agency's network codes team, unexpected work peaks due to the uncoordinated launch of national processes.
 If translations are required to process the received documentation, the timelines might shorten at the detriment of the analysis.
 This will be the first time the analysis is done, so no established evaluation methodology and process yet.
 Risk if this activity is not performed: reduced transparency in the functioning of the IEM.

-Task Implementation monitoring of the Network Code on Harmonised Transmission Tariff Structures Priority level 1: Critical

-Legal basis Article 36 of Commission Regulation (EU) 2017/460 (Tariff NC).
+Task Implementation monitoring of the Network Code on Harmonised Transmission Tariff Structures Priority level 1: Critical Legal basis Article 36 of Commission Regulation (EU) 2017/460 (Tariff NC).
 Overview (status) The aim is to support the endeavours for successful implementation of the Network Code.
 Objectives Specific objective: ensure a comprehensive report with NRA involvement and appropriate data collection.
 Multi-annual objective: contribute to the completion of the IEM and the monitoring of its functioning.
 Outputs Review of the publication requirements as completed by ENTSOG and the TSOs; Reporting on the status of implementation; Include the learnings from the review of tariff reference price methodologies.
-Performance indicators and targets (deadlines) Report: 2020 or 2021, depending on the needs for additional data collection and its complexity.
-Resources 1.6 FTE Risks Implementation is highly dependent on well-planned national processes.
+Performance indicators and Report: 2020 or 2021, depending on the needs for additional data collection and its complexity.

+targets (deadlines) Resources 1.6 FTE According to Article 30(4) of Regulation 2019/942, the Gas Working Group will be involved and provide its input.
+Risks Implementation is highly dependent on well-planned national processes.
 Binding deadlines for review could cover only the successfully implemented national cases.
 Risk if this activity is not performed: reduced transparency and efficiency in the functioning of the IEM.